Roodepoort: Parks and greenspace

 The Roodepoort area has numerous parks and green areas.
 Walter Sisulu National Botanical Garden, formerly known as the Witwatersrand National Botanical Garden, is a 300 hectares (3.0 km2) botanical reserve with grass parks, natural cliff face and waterfall.
 Another large greenspace is the Kloofendal Nature Reserve, a 128ha park with trails, amphitheatre, dam and small wild mammals.
 Further to the south is Florida Lake with its bird life and related aquatic activities.

 Law and government

 Government

 Although Roodepoort has traditionally been regarded as being part of the West Rand, it was not made part of the West Rand District Municipality, instead being integrated into the City of Johannesburg Metropolitan Municipality, following the post-apartheid re-organisation of local government in the late 1990s.

 Education

-Schools

-Roodepoort is home to several private and state schools, including Ruimsig Montessori International School, Crawford International, Trinity House, Charter College, Allen Glen High School, West Ridge High School, Horizon View Primary, Ridgevale Primary School, Hoërskool Roodepoort, Hoërskool Die Adelaar, The Kings School West Rand and Ruimsig Academy.

 University

 In 2001, Monash University Australia opened a campus in Roodepoort called Monash South Africa (MSA).
 The university pulled out of South Africa in 2018 but sold the university to the Independent Institute of Education.
 Monash South Africa is now the IIE MSA offering the same qualifications as the old Monash University.